Zhong-Lab-UCSD/HiFislides/README.md

 surfdedup AAAL33WM5:1:1 *_L00$i\_R1_001.fastq.gz
 ```
 **Arguments**
 argument \#1: identifier of the surface.
-For the case AAAL33WM5:1:1, it means deduplication would be performed on the top surface of lane 1 of flowell AAAL33WM5.
+For the case AAAL33WM5:1:1, it means deduplication would be performed on the top surface of lane 1 of flocell AAAL33WM5.

 argument \#2: the names of >= 1 fastq.gz files